 Join us as we welcome you into our world of wastewater, environmental protection, and more!

 Ever wonder what happens to water when it goes down the drain?
-Every spring, the Central Contra Costa Sanitary District Citizens Academy (Central San Academy) provides an award-winning, behind-the-scenes look at one of your community’s core services: wastewater treatment.
+The Central San Citizens Academy (Central San Academy) provides an award-winning, behind-the-scenes look at one of your community’s core services: wastewater treatment.

 Our program is offered in the Bay Area through a Community College and includes a scholarship for every student who maintains a grade of C in each course.
 The scholarship covers tuition and books for those seeking a career in the Clean Water industry.
 Our program includes a Plant Operator Certificate after completing the required 28 units.